-Faculties develop academic partnerships in line with University strategies3 and ensure that planning proposals receive the required Faculty scrutiny, supported by due diligence and a business case as appropriate to the type (category) of partnership being considered.
-The following pages describe the principles associated with the approval, review and closure of different types of academic partnership.
-Ore detailed information on the operational processes and paperwork requirements can be found in the Guide to Academic Partnerships4.
+Faculties develop academic partnerships in line with University's Curriculum Strategy and the International Strategy and ensure that planning proposals receive the required Faculty scrutiny, supported by due diligence and a business case as appropriate to the type (category) of partnership being considered.
+This chapter describes the principles associated with the approval, review and closure of different types of academic partnership.
+More detailed information on the operational processes and paperwork requirements can be found in the Guide to Academic Partnership Approvals.